Blogging trends come and go. I like to say, it all depends, when it comes to trends.

 I don’t like to make blanket recommendations about whether to use your sidebar to monetize your site.
 No one site is the same, nor are the needs and goals the same from one person to the next.

 In fact, this is one of the biggest mistakes some ‘experts’ make.
 It’s their way or the highway.

 You will probably land on sites that have ads or affiliate links in the sidebar.
 You may decide to click on one, grumble from the distraction or totally ignore it.
 Of course, it all depends on the attractiveness of the offer and whether it’s something you need right at that instant.

 As a blogger, you will test, remove and/or add, until you find that sweet spot.

-We have added sidebars to our site.
+We have added sidebars to our site using the Content Aware Sidebars plugin.
 And there are affiliate partners there for products we know and trust.
 They haven’t been there long, and the numbers are not impressive—yet.
 Everything aside, we will keep them there for now, doing a bit of testing here and there, and likely you will see them for some time to come.

 What about you?
 Do you use sidebars for monetizing your blog?

 An audio option for this post.